SWENGG4Y2023/SWENGG4Y2023Team02/Assignment01/SRS.md

          -  Developers: to be sure they are developing the right project that fulfils requirements provided in this document.
          -  Testers: to have an exact list of the features and functions that must respond according to requirements and provided diagrams.
-         -  Users: to get familiar with the idea of the project and suggest other features that would make it even more functional.
+         -  Test Members: to get familiar with the idea of the project and suggest other features that would make it even more functional.
          -  Documentation writers: to know what features and in what way they must explain.
 What security technologies are required, how the system will response in each user’s action etc.
          -  Admin, Trainers and Fitbit Members: to know exactly what they must expect from the system, right inputs and outputs and response in error situations.